nastyachizhikova/benchmarking_RuLMs/README.md

 # benchmarking_RuLMs
-A repository with the code to reproduce my experiments of solving some tasks from the TAPE benchmark
+A repository with the code to reproduce my experiments of solving RuWOrldTree and RuOpenBookQA tasks from the TAPE benchmark.

+_____
+Anastasiia Chizhikova
+UPV/EHU